Destiny post-release content: Plot

 Shortly after destroying the heart of the Black Garden, Eris Morn, a former guardian and the only surviving member of a team who tried to previously take on Crota, comes out of hiding and returns to the Tower to warn of the Hive prince's pending return.
 Her first quest tasks the Guardian with killing a Hive Knight on Earth called the Fist of Crota.
 The Guardian then sets out to stop the Hive from overtaking Rasputin, who are led by a powerful Hive Wizard called Omnigul, the Will of Crota.
 After the Guardian destroys a massive ogre called the Might of Crota, Omnigul flees.
 Eris then has the Guardian travel to the Moon to stop the Hive from summoning their god.
 This the Guardian does and they destroy a crystal that contained part of Crota's soul.

 After returning to the Tower, Eris assigns the Guardian with two more quests.
 The first of these has the Guardian to fill an urn called the Urn of Sacrifice with the ashes of defeated Hive on Earth, including a powerful Hive Knight called Urzok, the Hated.
 The Guardian then takes it to the Moon to collect Hive eyes for Eris.
 The second quest has the Guardian destroy the remaining servants of Crota on Earth called the Heart of Crota, the Hand of Crota, and the Eyes of Crota.
 This leads to the strike, "The Will of Crota", where the Guardian hunts down and eliminates Omnigul.

 Despite the Guardian's best efforts, including destroying part of Crota's soul, they were not able to prevent Crota's awakening.
 The expansion culminates with the raid, "Crota's End", where a team of guardians travel deep within the caverns of the Moon where they take on Ir Yût, the Deathsinger (another powerful Hive Wizard) before completely destroying the Hive prince himself.

+The events of Destiny: House of Wolves follow.

 In the base game, there is a story mission called "The Sword of Crota" where the Guardian is tasked with destroying the weapon.
 When The Taken King released, it added a new questing system to the game and this mission became the first mission of The Dark Below quest line.